Billing

 Gabriela Jhean

-When legal fees are a leading barrier to clients seeking an attorney, is your law firm taking the appropriate steps to make your services accessible?
 Lawyer payment plans are an efficient and reliable method of growing your client base while creating a steady cash flow for your firm.
-They're also in demand, with half the US population using payment plans, such as Buy Now, Pay Later services, in 2022.
+They're also in demand, with 56% of law firms setting up payment plans based on our 2024 Legal Industry Report.

 What is a Lawyer Payment Plan?